Yaniv Konchitchki Lion,

 interest to a wide array of accounting information users,

-current and potential investors, analysts, hedge and pension funds, and
+investors, analysts, hedge and pension funds, and

 I was invited to